-COUNCIL POLICY INVESTMENT POLICY Policy No: Adopted by Council: 21 February 2018 Next review date: Senior Manager: Director Corporate & Community Services Responsible Officer: Manager Finance Functional Area: Financial Services Financial Services Introduction & Background Consistent with Section 136 of the Local Government Act 1989 (The Act), Council will implement an investment policy within the guiding principles of sound financial management.
-Council will utilise its investment portfolio as a strategic tool of overall financial management.
-There are some basic considerations that should be addressed for all investment decisions: position and its future outgo nent options Council must consider its cash goings, including creditor payments, payroll and coming monies such as rates, grants and cash d that Council will have excess funds for a sufficient period of (minimum 30 days) then funds may be invested to maximise Purpose & Objectives The purpose of this policy is to set the guidelines to be used by Council Officers when making decisions about investment activities of the Council.
+COUNCIL POLICY INVESTMENT POLICY Policy No: Adopted by Council: 18 June 2020 Next review date: June 2023 Senior Manager: Director Corporate & Comm nunity Services Responsible Officer: Finance Coordinator Functional Area: Financial Services Introduction & Background Consistent with Section 101 of the Local Government Act 2020 (the Act), Council will implement an investment policy within the guiding principles of sound financial management.
+Council will utilise its investment portfolio as a strategic tool of overal financial management.
+There are some basic considerations that should be addressed for all investment decisions: Cash flow Credit Rating of Institution Existence of Guarantee and Security Interest Rate Term of investment position and its future outgo estment options Council must consider its cash outgoings, including creditor payments, payroll and t incoming monies such as rates, grants and cash If it is deemed that Council time to invest (minimum 30 return. - Purpose & Objectives The purpose of this policy is to set the guidelines to be used by Council Officers when making decisions about investment activities of the Council.
 Any decision must comply with current legislation & policy.
-Council investments must comply with all restrictions specified under Section 143 of the Act.
+Council investments must comply with all restrictions specified under Section 103 of the Act.
 Council also has a responsibility to actively manage its pooled investment portfolio to increase the potential for better returns and at the same time ensure prudent investments with low risk.
-The objectives of this policy , in order of importance, are: - al: safety of capital is a consincluding managing risk within identified thresholds and parameters; Ensuring sufficient liquidity is maintained: any investment must be made bearing in mind Council's future cash needs to meet all its obligations; Maximising the return on cash: to maximise earnings from authorised investments.
+The objectives of this policy , in order of importance, are: - al: safety of capital is a cons including managing risk within identified thresholds and parameters; • Ensuring sufficient liquidity is maintained: any investment must be made bearing in mind Council's future cash needs to meet all its obligations; • Maximising the return on cash : to maximise earnings from authorised investments.
 It is also important to emphasise that the general understanding is that all Council's investments are entered into with the intention to be held to maturity to avoid any potential penalty receipts or payments.
 Policy De tails 1.
-Scope This policy applies to all short, medium and long term investments made by West Wimmera Shire Council. does not apply to operating accounts held with financial institutions, or to the credit or loans of any nature.
-2. Legislative Requirements All investments are to comply with the investment powers of Council as defined under Section 143 of The Act and the reporting requirements of the Australian Accounting Standards.
-At the time ne time of writing this policy, under The Act, a Council may invest any money: a) in G overnment securities of the Commonwealth; b) in se ecurities guaranteed by the Government of Victoria; c) with an authorised deposit-taking institution; d) with any financial institution guaranteed by the Government of Victoria; deposit with an eligible money market dealer within the meaning of the porations Act 2001; and Trea any other manner approved by the Minister after consultation with the assurer either generally or specifically, to be an authorised manner of estment for the purposes of this section. instruments approved by the Minister for the purposes of Section 143(f) of attached to this document.
-3. Delegation of Authority Authority for implementation of the Investment Policy is delegated by Council to the Chief Executive Officer (CEO) in accordance with The Act.
-The authority for the day-to-day management of Council's investment portfolio is delegated by the CEO to the Manager Finance, and subject to review with the CEO and the Director Corporate & Community Services.
-The day-to- day operations of daily cash monitoring and associated investment activities
+Scope / applies to all short, medium and long term investments made by West Shire Council. does not apply to operating accounts held with financial institutions, or to the foredit or loans of any nature.
+2. Legislative Requirements All investments are to comply with the investment powers of Council as defined under Section 103 of the Act and the reporting requirements of the Australian Accounting Standards.
+At the time of writing this policy, under the Act, a Council may invest any money: a) in C Government securities of the Commonwealth; b) in s ecurities guaranteed by the Government of Victoria; c) with n an ADI (authorised deposit-taking institution); d) with n any financial institution guaranteed by the Government of Victoria; deposit with an eligible money market dealer within the meaning of the rporations Act 2001 ; and , any other manner approved by the Minister either generally or specifically, to an authorised manner of investment for the purposes of this section. t instruments approved by the Minister for the purposes of Section 103(f) of attached to this document.
+3. Delegation of Authority or implementation of the Investment Policy is delegated by Council to the sutive Officer (CEO) in accordance with the Act. delegated rity for the day-to-day management of Council's investment portfolio is by the CEO to the Finance Coordinator, and subject to review with the CEO rector Corporate & Community Services. • -day operations of daily cash monitoring and associated investment activities ned by the Senior Financial Services Officer under the supervision of the